jhach/bump-paper/content/about.md

 draft: false
 hidemeta: true
 comments: false
-description: "About the author of bumpXfeed, Jalen Wu"
+description: "Get to know Jalen Wu, the former pro wrestler and founder of bumpXfeed, and how his journey in the ring led to a passion for sharing insights on the wrestling world."
 # canonicalURL: "https://bumpxfeed.com/about/"
 disableHLJS: true # to disable highlightjs
 disableShare: true